endifmedia/Plugin-Options/README.md

 #Tabs:

 Setting up the tab navigation for your plugin is super simple.
 Declare a variable and set it to the current active tab.
     $active_tab = isset( $_GET[ 'tab' ] ) ? $_GET[ 'tab' ] : 'general';

-You can add multiple strings to build a large tab navigation structure.
-    $tabs = array('General', 'Payment', 'Stats', 'Email Templates');

-You can set these to whatever you want them to be, but generally, the first letter should be uppercase and words should be separated by a space.
+You can set these to whatever you want them to be, but generally, the words should be uppercase and separated by a space.

 #Option Fields:

 Option fields are a little more in depth.
 First, setup a mixed array with the tabs you created in the last step.
-Again, the first letter should be uppercase and words should be separated with a space.
+Again, the words should lowercase and separated with a space.

     $options = array(
         'General' => '',